rafalcode/r-fresh/README.md

 Linear models often add an extra term (multiplied by a coeeficient), but how much does that affect variation?
 Well only incremental is would seem.
 A single effect with a higher SD, say 4, would have a much bigger effect than 4 additions of sd=1 rnorm.

+# R colors for C
+there are 657 of these, rcol1.R was used to generate most of rcolp.h (which means rcolor proportional RGB vlaues givien in [0,1] value format).
+I then editted th